aws-samples/amazon-bedrock-samples/agents/insurance-lifecycle-automation/documentation/deployment-guide.md

       <span style="display: block; text-align: center;"><em>Figure 1: Knowledge Base Data Source Configuration</em></span>
     </p>

     c.
-Under **Configure vector store**, leave the default settings.
+Under **Select embeddings model and configure vector store**, select Titan Embeddings G1 - Text and leave the other default settings.
 An [OpenSearch Serverless vector store](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-vector-search.html) will be created for you.
 This vector store is where the knowledge base pre-processing embeddings are stored and later used for semantic similarity search between queries and data source text.

     d.
 Under **Review and create**, confirm your configuration settings then select **Create knowledge base**: